PacktPublishing/Containers-for-Developers-Handbook/Chapter12/Readme.md

 command terminated with exit code 130
 ```

-But now we need a Service resource to export correctly the data into the Kubernetes cluster (we are not using any NetworkPolicy resource on these labs).
+But now we need a Service resource to correctly export data into the Kubernetes cluster (we are not using any NetworkPolicy resource on these labs).
 We add the new port to the existent db Service resource [./exporters/db.service-with-exporter.yaml](./exporters/db.service-with-exporter.yaml) :
 ```
 ...